[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 Edit environment variables

-3. On the opened Path pop up, click New and add the Terraform download folder.
+On the Path pop-up that opens, click New and add the Terraform download folder.
 This is the folder where the zip file was downloaded and unzipped (C:/terraform).

 add the Terraform download folder

-4. Click OK on the above window to save the Path variable addition.
+Click OK to save the Path variable addition.
 If needed, restart your system to apply the variable changes.

-5. Open a Command prompt and run this command to verify Terraform is installed successfully:
+Open a command prompt and run this command to verify Terraform is installed successfully:

 verify if Terraform is installed successfully